stmtpls/User-Generated-Content-Analytics/readme.md

-# Analyzing Twitter Data on the 2018 Texas Senate Race
+# Analyzing Twitter Data of the 2018 Texas Senate Race

 ## TL;DR